A Foodcentric Life

 Bake Granola

-• Pour granola on to a half sheet sized rimmed baking sheet (or two quarter sheets) and bake for 1 hour, then stir and turn over the granola with metal spatula and bake 1 hour longer until dry and crunchy.
+• Pour granola between two half sheet sized rimmed baking sheets and bake for 1 hour, then stir and turn over the granola with a metal spatula and bake 1 hour longer until dry and crunchy.
 It will get crunchier as it cools.

 Cool and Add Fruit